-I wrote before about leaving Blueberry Consultants and moving into a more professional environment.
-In doing so I was reluctant to engage much with recruitment consultants because my experience in the past has been generally quite negative.
+I recently left my previous job, and in doing so I was reluctant to engage much with recruitment consultants because my experience in the past has been generally quite negative.
 This time around I found them easier to deal with.

 The main thing to consider is that job seeking is both stressful and time consuming, and you want to prioritise your energy towards actions and people that are most likely to yield success.